RavSoloveichikTorah/Torah/README.md

 While I was fortunate to personally attend some of the lectures, the vast majority were recorded and provided to me by, among others, my father in law, Rabbi Chaim Zev Bomzer ZT"L, a decades long Talmid of the Rav from the early 1950s, as well as taped lectures produced and made avalable for sale by Mr. Milton Nordlicht.

-The files are available in **.pdf** form. **All the articles are written by me and all errors included are my responsibility.
-All the material is copyright protected by Rabbi Joshua Rapps and permission is granted to print them for personal use.
-Publication of any part of these summaries in a formal book or electriic form without my perission is specifcally prohibited.**
+The files are available in **.pdf** form.
+All the articles are written by me and all errors included are my responsibility. **All articles are Copyright 2015 by  Rabbi Joshua Rapps.
+All rights reserved.
+Permission granted to print for personal reading.
+May not be incorporated in printed or electronic publications without explicit permission from the author**

 [Breishis 1](./Breishis_JP_2016.pdf)